ReactTraining/react-workshop/courses/core/07-data-flow/exercise/README.md

 ** WARNING **

 You're making lots of changes, so lets test the code to see if things work.
-Before migrating the code from `SaveFavorite` into the provider, let's just pass down a basic message through context to see that it's all connected (you'll have to cast the value as `any` to bypass type checking for now):
+Before migrating the code from `SaveFavorite` into the provider, let's just pass down a basic message through context to see that it's all connected (you'll have to cast the value as `any` to bypass type checking, but we're just making sure the data flow works as expected):

 ```tsx
 return (